During this stretching exercise, be careful not to arch your back.

-Slowly walk your fingers back down to the starting position.
+Slowly walk your fingers back down.

 Current as of: